pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/README.md

 # Multi-stage operators

 The multi-stage query engine uses a set of operators to process the query.
-These operators are based on the relational algebra, with some modifications to better fit the distributed nature of the engine.
+These operators are based on relational algebra, with some modifications to better fit the distributed nature of the engine.

-These operators are the execution units that Pinot use to execute a query.
+These operators are the execution units that Pinot uses to execute a query.
 The operators are executed in a pipeline with tree structure, where each operator consumes the output of the previous operators (also known as _upstreams_).